AstarNetwork/astar-docs/docs/xcm/integration/zombienet-testing.md

 # Integration Testing with Zombienet

 :::note
-This page is inteded for developers & builders.
+This page is intended for developers & builders.
 :::

 ## The Problem

-Finding the right environment for testing XCM features, both standalone or with smart contracts, can be difficult since it requires at least two parachains with open HRMP channels and a relaychain.
+Finding the right environment for testing XCM features, both standalone or with smart contracts, can be difficult since it requires at least two parachains with open HRMP channels and a Relay Chain.
 The parachains need to have the features we rely on in testing.

 At the moment, only production networks, like `Astar` or `Shiden`, have access to a great number of HRMP channels with various parachains.
 Testing in production isn't a good idea though and should be avoided.
-A possible alternative is to use `Rococo` as a relay chain and the connected parachains, if they are available.
+A possible alternative is to use `Rococo` as a Relay Chain and the connected parachains, if they are available.
 Not all projects deploy a testnet on Rococo.

 ## Zombienet

-The approach that gives users the most control is to setup a local test network, with both the relay chain and parachain(s).
+The approach that gives users the most control is to setup a local test network, with both the Relay Chain and parachain(s).
 This is very simple & easy to do using the [zombienet](https://github.com/paritytech/zombienet) tool provided by Parity.
-Simply put, users can download arbitrary relay-chain and parachain binaries (or use images) to setup a configurable local test network.
-Users will have access to all privileged actions on the relay-chain and on the parachains which makes testing much easier.
+Simply put, users can download arbitrary Relay Chain and parachain binaries (or use images) to setup a configurable local test network.
+Users will have access to all privileged actions on the Relay Chain and on the parachains which makes testing much easier.

-For example, user can download `polkadot` binary together with `astar-collator` and `cumulus-parachain` to spin up a testnetwork with `polkadot` as relay chain, `astar` as one parachain and `statemint` as the second parachain.
+For example, user can download `polkadot` binary together with `astar-collator` and `cumulus-parachain` to spin up a testnetwork with `polkadot` as Relay Chain, `astar` as one parachain and `statemint` as the second parachain.

 `Zombienet` documentation can be found [here](https://paritytech.github.io/zombienet/), including the installation instructions, CLI usage, guide with examples and many more.
 Users are advised to consult this document to get a better understanding of the tool.